-WE HAVE A SUBSTANTIAL AMOUNT OF INDEBTEDNESS, WHICH COULD ADVERSELY AFFECT OUR FINANCIAL HEALTH AND OUR ABILITY TO OBTAIN FINANCING IN THE FUTURE, REACT TO CHANGES IN OUR BUSINESS AND MAKE PAYMENTS ON THE INDEBTEDNESS.
+WE HAVE A SUBSTANTIAL AMOUNT OF INDEBTEDNESS, WHICH COULD ADVERSELY AFFECT OUR FINANCIAL HEALTH AND OUR ABILITY TO OBTAIN FINANCING IN THE FUTURE AND REACT TO CHANGES IN OUR BUSINESS.

-As of December 31, 2017, we have approximately \$683.9 million of indebtedness outstanding, including our 4.625% senior unsecured notes due April 1, 2026 (the "Notes") and our senior secured term loan facility due 2021 (the "Term Loan").
-In addition, we have approximately \$75 million of unutilized capacity under our senior secured asset-based revolving credit facility, which is subject to a borrowing base (the "ABL Facility").
+As of December 31, 2018, we have approximately an aggregate principal amount of \$950.0 million of indebtedness outstanding, including our 4.625% senior unsecured notes due April 1, 2026 (the "Notes", and the indenture that governs the Notes, the "Indenture") and our senior secured term loan facility due 2025 (the "Term Loan Facility").
+In addition, we have approximately \$300 million of unutilized capacity under our senior secured revolving credit facility due 2023 (the "Revolving Facility", and together with the Term Loan Facility, the "Credit Facilities", and the credit agreement that governs the Credit Facilities, the "Credit Agreement").

-Our high level of debt could have important consequences, including:
+Our debt could have important consequences, including:

-- making it more difficult for us to satisfy our obligations with respect to the Notes, the Term Loan and the ABL Facility; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate purposes; - requiring a substantial portion of our cash flow to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flow available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to adverse changes in general economic, industry and competitive conditions; - exposing us to the risk of increased interest rates as certain of our borrowings, including borrowings under the Term Loan and the ABL Facility, include variable interest rates; - limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - preventing us from raising funds necessary to repurchase all Notes tendered to us upon the occurrence of certain change of control repurchase events, which could constitute a default under the indenture governing the Notes: - placing us at a disadvantage compared to other, less leveraged competitors or competitors with comparable debt at more favorable interest rates; - increasing our cost of borrowing.
+- making it more difficult for us to satisfy our obligations with respect to the Notes and the Credit Facilities; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate purposes; - requiring a substantial portion of our cash flow to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flow available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to adverse changes in general economic, industry and competitive conditions; - exposing us to the risk of increased interest expense as certain of our borrowings, including borrowings under the Credit Facilities, include variable interest rates; - limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - preventing us from raising funds necessary to repurchase all Notes tendered to us upon the occurrence of certain change of control repurchase events, which could constitute a default under the Indenture; - · placing us at a disadvantage compared to other, less leveraged competitors or competitors with comparable debt at more favorable interest rates; and - increasing our cost of borrowing.

-In addition, the indenture that governs the Notes and the credit agreements governing our Term Loan and our ABL Facility contain restrictive covenants that will limit our ability to engage in activities that may be in our long-term best interest.
+In addition, the Indenture and the Credit Agreement contain restrictive covenants that will limit our ability to engage in activities that may be in our long-term best interest.
 Our failure to comply with those covenants could result in an event of default which, if not cured or waived, could result in the acceleration of substantially all of our debt.

-DESPITE OUR CURRENT LEVEL OF INDEBTEDNESS, WE MAY STILL BE ABLE TO INCUR SUBSTANTIALLY MORE DEBT, WHICH COULD FURTHER EXACERBATE THE RISKS TO OUR FINANCIAL CONDITION DESCRIBED ABOVE AND PREVENT US FROM FULFILLING OUR OBLIGATIONS UNDER OUR EXISTING INDEBTEDNESS.
+DESPITE OUR CURRENT LEVEL OF INDEBTEDNESS, WE MAY STILL BE ABLE TO INCUR SUBSTANTIALLY MORE DEBT, WHICH COULD FURTHER EXACERBATE THE RISKS TO OUR FINANCIAL CONDITION DESCRIBED ABOVE.